[Linux] How to use the more command, unexpected uses [File concatenation]

 Runtime behavior

-$ more testfile_long 1 2 3 4 5 6 7 8 9 10 --continued--(40%) *Sample file where only numbers are listed in order from 1
+$ more testfile_long 1 2 3 4 5 6 7 8 9 10 --Continued--(40%) *Sample file with numbers listed in order from 1

 Operation method (main interactive commands)

-"k" is any decimal number.
+"k" is any decimal number

 h,?
 Help function.

-SPACE Display k destination.
+SPACE Display k lines ahead,

-z k Show destination.
+z k Display lines.

 The argument becomes the new default.